 April 2026 BEAR Newsletter

-Birmingham Environment for Academic Research (BEAR) Newsletter April begins with the Easter break, bringing a welcome pause before an exciting new chapter for the Advanced Research Computing team.
-We are delighted to welcome a new Head, Dr Andrew Edmondson, to lead the team into its next phase.
-Alongside this, we’re also delighted to have two new Research Software Engineers joining … Continue reading “April 2026 BEAR Newsletter”
+Birmingham Environment for Academic Research (BEAR) Newsletter April brings an exciting new chapter for the Advanced Research Computing team as we are delighted to welcome a new Head, Dr Andrew Edmondson (Ed), to lead the team into its next phase.
+Alongside this, we’re also delighted to have two new Research Software Engineers joining us, further strengthening our capability … Continue reading “April 2026 BEAR Newsletter”

 Research project: Exploring Julia for High-Performance Computing